 Source - gotopac.com

-Volume resistivity is utilized for assessing the relative dispersion of a conductive additive throughout the polymer matrix.
+Volume resistivity is utilized to assess a conductive additive’s relative dispersion throughout the polymer matrix.
 It can be roughly compared and related to EMI/RFI shielding effectiveness in some conductive fillers.

-The technique of testing in volume resistivity is quite similar to surface resistivity.
-However, electrodes are placed opposite to the test sample.
-ASTM D257 also relates to volume resistivity ad a conversion factor again completely dependent on electrode dimensions, and part thickness used to get the resistivity value from a resistance reading.
+The technique of testing volume resistivity is quite similar to surface resistivity.
+However, electrodes are placed opposite the test sample.
+ASTM D257 also relates to volume resistivity ad a conversion factor again completely dependent on electrode dimensions and part thickness used to get the resistivity value from a resistance reading.

 Volume resistivity calculation as per the image above – resistance times the surface area (cm2) divided by the thickness of the part (cm), yielding ohm-cm.